fiefdx/micropython_wifi_ftp/README.md

 # Usage
-Just change ssid and password in ftp.py and copy ftp.py into like Raspberry Pi Pico w, then run it, it will start a ftp server on your Micropython device.
+Just change ssid and password in ftp.py and copy ftp.py into like Raspberry Pi Pico w, then run it, it will start a ftp server on your MicroPython device.

 output looks like this: